 Each year, the University of North Carolina at Chapel Hill celebrates First Amendment Day.
 This campus-wide, daylong event is designed to both celebrate the First Amendment and explore its role in the lives of Carolina students.
-Students and other members of the university community read from banned books, sing controversial music and discuss the importance of each of the rights protected by the First Amendment, the need to be tolerant when others exercise their rights and the public university’s special role as a marketplace of ideas.
+Students and other members of the university community read from banned books, sing controversial music and discuss the public university’s special role as a marketplace of ideas and the need to be tolerant when others exercise their rights.
 First Amendment Day is observed during National Banned Books Week.

 First Amendment Day is organized by the UNC Center for Media Law and Policy.
-The UNC Center for Media Law and Policy is a collaboration between the School of Journalism and Mass Communication and the School of Law.
+The UNC Center for Media Law and Policy is a collaboration between the School of Media and Journalism and the School of Law.
 Generous funding for the day’s events is provided by Time Warner Cable.

 The seventh annual First Amendment Day was held on September 29, 2015.